On this page:

 e. an individual or the company is not a fit and proper person, or if any director of the company is not a fit and proper person

-3.4 A company must ensure that at all times it has in its employ at least one registered administrator or registered trustee that has overall management responsibility for the company’s debt agreement activities.
+3.4 A company must ensure that it employs at least one registered administrator or registered trustee that has overall management responsibility for the company’s debt agreement activities.
 This is a condition of the company’s registration.

 3.5 If these individuals have their registration cancelled, the condition of the company’s registration will be breached and this will prompt commencement of the involuntary cancellation process for the company.
-This process will commence with the Inspector-General seeking an explanation as to why the company should remain registered.
+This process will commence with the Inspector-General seeking an explanation about why the company should remain registered.

 4.1 The Inspector-General may commence action against an administrator if there is a belief that one or more of the prescribed grounds are established and other sanctions are not appropriate.
 See explanation of prescribed grounds at section 3.3.